benniu04/StockPrediction/README.md

 ## Overview

 This project is a Stock Price Prediction and Trading Automation System that combines machine learning models with real-time stock trading via the Alpaca API.
 The system predicts stock price direction for the next day’s market open and can automatically execute buy or sell trades based on those predictions.

-The pipeline leverages historical stock data, sentiment analysis, and technical indicators to make informed trading decisions.
+The model buys if it predicts the stock is going up the next day and sells if it predicts the stock is going down.
+It is best to run script 15mins before market close for best predictions.

 ## Program Interface